 - 2 medium russet potatoes (peeled if not organic, grate this and other veggies with the largest holes on the grater or food processor)

 - 1 jalapeno pepper (minced.
 Deseed if very sensitive to heat)

-- 1 tbsp thyme (minced.
-Use 1 tsp if using dry)
+- 1 tablespoon thyme (minced.
+Use 1 teaspoon if using dry)